Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

 Future studies should investigate the role of inter-molecular Coulomb interactions and their effects on physical properties such as the charge disproportionation and charge fluctuations in $\lambda$-(BETS)$_{2}$GaCl$_{4}$.
-Indeed, experimental results remain controversial regarding charge fluctuations, with some reports observing no enhancement~\cite{Kobayashi2020_no_increase_in_charge-fluctuation_NMR}, while others suggest the presence of charge disproportionation~\cite{Hiraki2010, Iakutkina2021}, which is related to charge fluctuations.
+Indeed, experimental results remain controversial regarding charge fluctuations, with some reports observing no enhancement~\cite{Kobayashi2020_no_increase_in_charge-fluctuation_NMR}, whereas others suggest the presence of charge disproportionation~\cite{Hiraki2010, Iakutkina2021}, which is related to charge fluctuations.
 It has also been pointed out that off-site Coulomb interactions play a role in inducing magnetic properties such as ferrimagnetism~\cite{Aizawa2020}.
-Thus, clarifying the effect of off-site Coulomb interactions can be regarded as an important issue for future studies.
+Thus, clarifying the effects of off-site Coulomb interactions remains as an important topic for future research.